 The connection between Parkinson’s disease and hallucinations

 Hallucinations and delusions in people with PD is often referred to as Parkinson’s disease psychosis.
 Psychosis is fairly common in people with PD, especially those in later stages of the illness.
-It’s estimated to occur in up to of people with PD.
+It’s estimated to occur in up to

 Research shows that psychotic symptoms are related to high levels of a neurotransmitter known as dopamine.
 This is often a result of medications.
 However, the reason why some people with PD experience psychosis while others don’t isn’t quite understood.